- 1. Beginner’s Guide to SEO for WordPress: Intro, Prep & Jargon

 On the other hand, we have “copywriting coach” with a measly 30 searches per month.
 While some might argue that this is simply too few to be worthwhile, there is an implied intent here, and you can imagine the lifetime value of getting only one coaching client.
 And the competition is (not surprisingly), a lot softer.
 Getting onto the front page is no longer a pipe dream.. if you play your cards right, it’s pretty much guaranteed.
 While you might choose to put your search volume threshold higher, this exemplifies what you want to aim for.
 Low competition, and implied, or specified intent.

 Unfortunately, given that our main focus is on WordPress, we only have time for a quick introduction to keyword research, but it will be more than enough to get you started.
-However, if you want to learn more about keyword research, long-tail keywords and which kinds of keywords you should go for, check out Backlinko’s definitive guide on keyword research.
+However, if you want to learn more about keyword research, long tail keywords and which kinds of keywords you should go for, check out Backlinko’s definitive guide on keyword research or this comprehensive long tail keywords guide by Fat Joe.

 What To Do With Keywords On Your WordPress Site